 Accounts receivable include amounts due from the Federal, State and/or local governments, or private sources, in connection with reimbursement of allowable expenditures made pursuant to the District's grants and contracts.
 Accounts receivable also consist of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff, the majority of each residing in the State of California.
-The District regularly monitors these student receivables and has determined all are fully collectable.
+The District provides for an allowance for uncollectible accounts as an estimation of amounts that may not be received.
+This allowance is based upon management's estimates and analysis.
+The allowance was estimated at \$146,587 and \$0 for the years ended June 30, 2012 and 2011, respectively.